yhtang/OpenRBC/README.md

 cd <working_copy>/<case_directory>
 ../orbc-util convert cell.orbc cell.lammpstrj
 ```
-which can then be loaded into VMD by
+which can then be appended to the initial structure in VMD by
 ```
 mol addfile cell.lammpstrj autobonds 0
 ```
 The LAMMPS trajectory file, however, is text-based and works poorly for whole-cell simulations containing millions of particles.
-In this case a binary format can be generated and loaded into vmd:
+In this case a binary format can be generated and appended in vmd:
 ```bash
 ../orbc-util convert cell.orbc cell.%06d.namdbin
 ```